ibm-cloud-docs/appid/pre-sign-in.md

 **To add a user:**

-1. Log into IBM Cloud.
+1. Log in to IBM Cloud.
   ```
   ibmcloud login
   ```